waimea-mtangitcharoen/level-3-programming-assessment/docs/test-plan.md

 ---
 ## Starter

-The player should start at the counter.
+The counter is the starting point of the game.

 ## Test data used